 Where [date] is the version date of the client installed.
+A new

-A new [date] key is automatically created as soon as a more recent version is run.
+[date] key is automatically created every time a more recent version is run.

 Several registry values can be added to this [date] key to modify the system's default behaviour.